Is it just me, or is opening a stocking the best part of Christmas day? I love the mix of silly and useful gifts that

 Card games, like Phase 10 or UNO, are perfectly sized for a stocking stuffer and for carry on bags.

-Mad Libs notepads are another stellar stocking stuffer idea.
+Mad Libs notepads are another great stocking stuffer idea.
 How fun are the Golden Girls themed Mad Libs featured below?
 I got the regular set for one of my sisters for a gift recently and it was a hit!

 For more options, check out my post on travel games for adults.

 Candy from a recent destination